flutter/website/src/content/get-started/fwe/user-input.md

 ## Select a date or time

 ### `DatePickerDialog`
 A dialog box that let's the user select a date or a range of dates.
-It can be displayed to the user by calling `showDatePicker`.
+It can be activated by calling the `showDatePicker` function, which returns a `Future<DateTime>`, so don't forget to await the function call!

 {% render docs/code-and-image.md,
 image:"fwe/user-input/DatePicker.gif",